detypstify/typic/paper/main.typ

 As such we decided to use this model as our base model for fine tuning.

 == Other formula generation tools
-While there are several other tools which implement the same functionality as Detypstify, Detyptify has several features which distinguish it from the competition.
+While there are several other tools which implement the same functionality as Typic, Detyptify has several features which distinguish it from the competition.
 + *Support for Typst*, there are no tools which generate Typst formulas from images.
-+ *Web Assembly*, Detypstify is deployed using Web Assembly which allows for deployment as a static website without a backend.
++ *Web Assembly*, Typic is deployed using Web Assembly which allows for deployment as a static website without a backend.
   All computation is performed by the client which we haven't seen in other tools.
-+ *Transformer based OCR*, most tools use CNN or RNN based OCR, Detypstify uses a transformer based OCR.
++ *Transformer based OCR*, most tools use CNN or RNN based OCR, Typic uses a transformer based OCR.

 == Method description
 == Model